jentery/mdia200v2/portfolio.md

 * Communicates what you learned from media analysis.
 * Synthesizes what you learned.
 * Demonstrates an awareness of your interlocutor and how you're communicating with them.
-* Demonstrates and communicates how you might apply what you learned in the future.
+* Demonstrates and communicates how you might apply what you learned.
 * Makes compelling use of concrete examples across a range of what's available.

 ## What to Submit